Murdered: Soul Suspect: Plot

 Once there, Ronan learns that the Bell Killer attacked the building, crushing Iris to death, and slaughtering several people who stood in his way.
 Although Joy is safe, she is re-arrested and taken away by Ronan's brother-in-law Rex, the lead detective on the Bell Killer case.
 Investigating the church, Ronan realizes that the Bell Killer is hiding in the derelict Judgment House.
 There, Ronan discovers evidence of the Bell Killer's activities and clues implying that the killings have been occurring for hundreds of years.

 Ronan discovers Baxter's corpse.
 Baxter's ghost reveals he was murdered by the Bell Killer while secretly still investigating the case following his demotion.
-He also clarifies that he'd been working with Cassandra and she's still alive.
+He also clarifies that he'd been working with Cassandra and she's still alive before he leaves to find her.
 In the basement, flashbacks reveal that Abigail had been imprisoned there before she was hanged.
 Her execution came as punishment for accusing several innocent people of witchcraft, resulting in their deaths.
 In anger, Abigail drew a bell symbol on the floor, swearing that she will never stop until the bell tolls for all of the witches in Salem.
 She believed they made a contract with demons to gain inhuman powers.

 Following the evidence, Ronan returns to the museum to discover that Rex is the Bell Killer, having been possessed by Abigail.
 As he prepares to hang Joy, Ronan manages to force Abigail's spirit out of Rex, and the pair battle by inflicting painful memories on each other.
 These memories reveal that Abigail has possessed many people to carry out the Bell Killer murders before killing the possessed themselves.
 Among the possessed are Baxter, who she used to kill Rose, and even Ronan himself, who killed Sophia.

 Abigail summons a portal of demons to swallow Ronan.
 He escapes its pull and forces Abigail in.
 She submerges and the portal fades.

 Joy is saved and later reunites with her mother.
 Rex remains unaware of the crimes committed using his body.
 In the aftermath, Ronan hears Julia calling him and turns toward her voice.